It Is Very Important to Understand God’s Disposition

-Every sentence I have spoken holds the disposition of God.
+Every sentence I have spoken contains within it the disposition of God.
 You would do well to ponder My words carefully, and you will surely profit greatly from them.
-The substance of God is very difficult to grasp, but I trust that you all have at least some knowledge of the disposition of God.
+The substance of God is very difficult to grasp, but I trust that you all have at least some idea about the disposition of God.
 I hope, then, that you will show Me and do more of that which does not offend the disposition of God.
 Then will I be reassured.
 For example, keep God in your heart at all times.
-When you act, keep to His word.
-Seek His thoughts in all things, and do not do that which disrespects and dishonors God.
-Furthermore, do not put God in the back of your mind to fill the future void in your heart.
-If you do so, then you will have offended the disposition of God.
-If you never make blasphemous remarks or complaints against God and are able to do properly all that He has entrusted to you throughout your life, as well as submit to all the words of God, then you have successfully avoided transgressing the administrative decrees.
-For example, if you have ever said “Why do I not think that He is God?”
-“I think that these words are nothing more than some enlightenment of the Holy Spirit,” “I do not think that everything God does is right,” “The humanity of God is not superior to mine,” “The word of God is simply not believable,” or other such judgmental remarks, then I exhort you to confess your sins and repent.
+When you act, do so according to His words.
+Seek out His intentions in all things, and refrain from doing that which disrespects and dishonors God.
+Even less should you put God in the back of your mind to fill the future void in your heart.
+If you do this, you will have offended the disposition of God.
+Again, supposing you never make blasphemous remarks or complaints against God throughout your life, and again, supposing you are able to discharge properly all that He has entrusted to you and also to submit to all His words throughout your life, then you will have avoided transgressing against the administrative decrees.
+For example, if you have ever said, “Why do I not think that He is God?”
+“I think that these words are nothing more than some enlightenment of the Holy Spirit,” “In my opinion, not everything God does is necessarily right,” “The humanity of God is not superior to mine,” “The words of God are simply not believable,” or other such judgmental remarks, then I exhort you to confess and repent your sins more often.
 Otherwise, you will never have a chance at forgiveness, for you offend not a man, but God Himself.
-You may believe that you are merely judging a man, but the Spirit of God does not consider it that way.
-Your disrespect of His flesh is equal to disrespecting of Him.
-If this is so, then have you not offended God’s disposition?
-You must remember that all that is done by the Spirit of God is to support His work in the flesh and to do such work well.
-If you disregard this, then I say that you are one who will never be able to succeed in believing in God.
-For you have provoked the wrath of God, so He must use fitting punishment to teach you a lesson.
+You may believe that you are judging a man, but the Spirit of God does not consider it that way.
+Your disrespect of His flesh is equal to disrespecting Him.
+This being so, have you not offended God’s disposition?
+You must remember that all that is done by the Spirit of God is done in order to safeguard His work in the flesh and in order that this work be done well.
+If you neglect this, then I say that you are someone who will never be able to succeed in believing in God.
+For you have provoked the wrath of God, and so He shall use fitting punishment to teach you a lesson.